Stefan Herbrechter

 Stefan Herbrechter is a freelance writer, academic, researcher and translator.
+He is best known for his work on [critical posthumanism.
 Until 2014, he was Reader in Cultural Theory and Director of Postgraduate Studies (Media) at Coventry University.
 In 2015, he was a Senior Fellow at the IKKM in Weimar.
-Currently, he is a research fellow at Coventry University, Leeds Trinity University and Privatdozent at Heidelberg University.
+Currently, he is a Privatdozent at Heidelberg University.

 He is the author and editor of a number of volumes, articles and contributions on literature, critical and cultural theory and cultural studies.
-Together with Ivan Callus, University of Malta he is editor and author of Critical Posthumanisms.
-He is also one of the co-directors of the Critical Posthumanism Network.
+He is general editor of the book series Critical Posthumanisms and one of the co-directors of the Critical Posthumanism Network and its online database/journal Genealogy of the Posthuman.